ScilifelabDataCentre/pathogens-portal/content/english/dashboards/covid_quantification/_index.md

 ## Methods

+Wastewater is collected from several different treatment plants around the country.
+For more information about the treatment plants, visit the page about [the background of wastewater surveillance](/dashboards/wastewater_background/).
 For most cities represented on this page, raw, untreated wastewater samples that are representative of a single day are collected by flow compensated samplers at the wastewater treatment plants (WWTP).
 Uppsala is the exception, with all measurements since week 16 of 2021 instead representing 1 week.
 In Uppsala, samples are collected daily, and then combined flow-proportionally into one composite weekly sample for the purpose of analyses.

 The freshly collected samples are processed according to standard methodologies.
 For samples collected up to and including week 18 of 2021, viral particles were concentrated using the electronegative filtration method ([Ahmed _et al._, 2020](https://www.sciencedirect.com/science/article/pii/S004896972033480X)).
 Since week 19 of 2021, the viral genomic material has instead been concentrated and extracted by the direct capture method, using the Maxwell RSC Enviro TNA kit (Promega).